obtitus/barnehagefakta_osm/README.md

   (see `mypasswords_template.py`).

 * `generate_html.py` is used for generating http://obtitus.github.io/barnehagefakta_osm_data/
-  (and is the script with the most need of a re-write)
+  (and is the script in the most need of a re-write)

 ## Dependencies
 * osmapis from https://github.com/xificurk/osmapis